 Managing diversity and inclusion

 Overcoming prejudice and changing entrenched negative attitudes about equality and diversity issues can be difficult.
 To progress diversity, organisations should focus on developing inclusive approaches to employment policies and practices and personal behaviours by managing equality and diversity issues in ways that also support business contexts and circumstances.
 Ultimately, action should be underpinned by the principles of equal opportunity, fairness and transparency.
-Organisations need to move from minimal compliance with legal duties and focus on engaging employees’ understanding of the importance of an inclusive workplace in ways that influence personal behaviours at work and also inform operational activities.
+Organisations need to move from minimal compliance with legal duties.
+People management practices must also recognise that being inclusive goes beyond policy and ensures that everyone is valued and supported as an individual.

-A coherent strategy is needed to ensure that all policies and working practices across the organisation support an inclusive culture which embraces difference.
-The strategy needs to be supported with a well-communicated value system reflecting the importance of diversity.
+As well as targeted initiatives, a coherent strategy is needed to ensure that working practices across the organisation support an inclusive culture which embraces difference.
+The strategy needs to be supported with a well-communicated value system reflecting the importance of diversity and inclusion.
 All employees should be trained to understand and engage with this in the way they do their jobs and work with their colleagues.

 - Ensure that initiatives and policies have the support of the board and senior management.